BostonGlobe/generator-globeproject/README.md

 # generator-globeproject

+## NOTE: this project has recently been renamed to **generator-globeproject**.
+Update your setup accordingly.

 Yeoman generator for a Boston Globe project.
 Supports SASS, Compass, Lodash templates, includes Bitbucket/GitHub integration.
 Concatenates/uglifies/minifies everything to one file.

 Also known as **MAGIC**.